maleehamasood/VideoContentAnalysis_CHI26/README.md

 ### Replace Files

-Then replace the following files in Video-LLaMA's repository from the ones in this repository:
+Replace the following files in Video-LLaMA's repository from the ones in this repository:

 ```text
 eval_configs/video_llama_eval_withaudio.yaml